 It’s cold, but to a tolerable degree.
 You get the best parts of winter – cuddling up under blankets, bonfires, cosy pubs and restaurants, beanies, coats and boots.

 No blizzards, no snow storms, and it doesn’t tend to go much below freezing.

-However, it’s not an entirely popular time to visit, so prices are still cheap.
+However, it’s not an entirely popular time to visit, making it quite an affordable season.

-Many Australians flee to warmer places in South East Asia and Queensland, or head to New Zealand to hit up the snow there.
+Many Australians flee to warmer places in South East Asia, Queensland and the Northern Hemisphere, or head to New Zealand to hit up the snow there.

 This is also the perfect time to head to the Red Centre, or the north of the country.